-Included for architectural interest as a well-preserved example of a 19th century public house of a domestic scale, which contrasts the more frequent public houses in Ipswich which were much prominent owing to the Tollemache and Cobbold & Co. brewery rivalry for trade; group value with the Co-op buildings on Cauldwell Hall Road which are annexed to The Old Times, also included on the Local List.
+Included for architectural interest as a well-preserved example of a 19th century public house of a domestic scale, which contrasts with the more prominent and architecturally refined Tollemache and Cobbold & Co. brewery pubs; contributes to the diversity of the pubscape of Ipswich; group value with the Co-op buildings on Cauldwell Hall Road which are annexed to The Old Times, also included on the Local List.